For a complete overview of this year’s Ontic Summit, take a look at the Ontic Summit 2022 Recap.

 It’s a common misconception that all insider threats stem from malicious intent; however, not all of them are intentional.
 Actually, a majority are accidental or unintentional due to negligence, which puts companies at an even higher risk.

 “Every employee introduces risk, so it’s critical to take a risk management approach to insider threats,” Wyman stated.
-Wyman then elaborated on the growing need for training leaders to have genuine discussions about mitigating these risks and how the insider threat program should be a melting pot of stakeholders.
+Wyman then elaborated on the growing need for training leaders to have genuine discussions about mitigating these risks and how the insider threat awareness program should be a melting pot of stakeholders.

 Internal Training and Feedback Programs